lorypelli/cpkgs/README.md

 ### Initializing a new project

-To do this you would need to use the `cpkgs init` command, you will be asked about which compiler to use and how the output filename should be called
+To do this you would need to use the `cpkgs init` command, you will be asked about which compiler to use and how the output filename should be called, you can use `-d` flag for default values

 ### Installing a package